Building Multi-Step AI Agents with LangGraph

 "last_error": f"Structured output validation failed: {e}",

-}Using with_structured_output with a Pydantic model moves validation out of your app logic and into the LangChain layer.
-The LLM is told to produce JSON matching the schema.
-Any drift raises a ValidationError that your error-handling edge can route around.
+with_structured_output moves validation into the LangChain layer.
+The LLM is told to match the Pydantic schema.
+Any drift raises a ValidationError your error edge can route around.

 Multi-Agent Collaboration Patterns

-Single agents are powerful.
-But the most capable LangGraph setups use several specialist agents working together.
-Each is tuned for a narrow task, supervised by an orchestrator that splits work and merges results.
-LangGraph supports this natively through its subgraph feature, where one StateGraph can call another as a node.
+A single agent is powerful.
+But the strongest LangGraph setups use several specialists at once.
+Each is tuned for a narrow task.
+An orchestrator splits the work and merges results.
+LangGraph supports this through subgraphs: one StateGraph can call another as a node.

 The Supervisor-Worker Pattern

-The most broadly useful multi-agent pattern is the supervisor-worker setup.
-A supervisor agent takes a high-level task, breaks it into subtasks, hands each one to a specialist worker agent, and stitches the results back together.
-The supervisor doesn’t do the domain work itself.
+The most useful multi-agent pattern is supervisor-worker.
+A supervisor takes a big task and breaks it into subtasks.
+It hands each one to a specialist worker.
+Then it stitches the results together.
+The supervisor never does the domain work.
 Its job is planning, delegation, and synthesis.

 from langchain_openai import ChatOpenAI